 Groups are powerful.
 With assistance from a safe and supportive environment, individuals have a rare opportunity to work amongst their peers and receive honest, helpful, and challenging feedback.
-By paying close attention to developing trust amongst the group members and leader, and by speaking outloud about the level of trust each person feels, the stage is set for a more intimate working environment.
-What can be uniquely helpful about group is that people tend to listen to peers and take in their feedback more successfully than authority figures.
-And groups are certainly about peer interactions.
+By paying close attention to developing trust amongst the group members and leader, and by speaking about the level of trust each person feels, a more intimate working environment is possible.
+What can be uniquely helpful about group is that people tend to listen to peers and take in their feedback differently than with authority figures.
+Groups are certainly about peer interactions.

 The second principle is called the “here and now” dynamic.
-In groups, participants bring their issues to the group and find in the group some of the same dynamics and issues that exist outside of the group room.
-For example, an individual whom is isolated in his life will find some degree of isolation in the group.
+In groups, participants bring their issues and find some of the same dynamics and issues that exist outside of the group room.
+For example, an individual whom is isolated will find some degree of isolation in the group.
 When this isolation is addressed and worked with, a better understanding of this dynamic can be reached.

 My approach to individual psychotherapy is based on several theoretical principles.
 I practice with a general framework on psychological principles impacted by societal variables, such as gender, sexual orientation, and experience with trauma (this is sometimes referred to as Psychodynamic Theory).